fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 ------------------------

-The modbus-c plugin supports two methods of connection to modbus devices, direction connection using modbus-rtu or network connection using modbus-tcp.
+The modbus-c plugin supports two methods of connection to modbus devices, direct connection using modbus-rtu or network connection using modbus-tcp.

 There are a number of configuration items that are related to the